Common Franchising Mistakes

 Franchising mistakes can be avoided if you anticipate them.
 For entrepreneurs who are considering buying a franchise, this article on the most common franchising mistakes is a must-read article.
 Learn why franchise businesses can fail and take steps to make sure you don’t make any of these franchising mistakes.

-Here are the most common franchising mistakes and false assumptions:
+Here are the most common Franchising Mistakes and False Assumptions

 • A great industry assures your success.
 Some franchisors point out how large an industry segment they address.
 While it’s generally important that you are addressing a growing market, this alone will not make you succeed.
 The franchisor’s training, marketing plan, site selection, how you implement their plan and many other factors will be more important to your success than just the size and growth trend of the industry served.